Two longstanding perceptions haunt the world of investment marketing:

 Financial advisors are among asset managers’ most important clients.
 But like any customer, advisors can be sceptical of advice they receive from asset managers, believing it (often justifiably) to be more interested in promoting the manager’s products than providing useful, impartial information.

 Looking to counter this notion, Putnam Investments launched its Advisor Tech Tips site, which provides information on tech and social media aimed squarely at financial advisors.
-Recent pieces included tips on LinkedIn’s Sales Navigator and how to use text messaging to reach clients.
+Recent pieces included tips on personalising prospect communications on LinkedIn and how financial advisors can reach potential clients via the Amazon Echo.

 By providing such targeted, niche, practical information, Putnam doesn’t need to tell the world that it understands the needs of intermediaries; Advisor Tech Tips shows that it does.